 When the spinach has just barely wilted, transfer everything from the skillet to a large, shallow serving bowl.

-4 Cook the ground beef.
 Add the ground beef to the empty skillet over medium heat.
-Sprinkle the Worcestershire sauce, pepper, nutmeg, and remaining 1/2 teaspoon of salt over top.
+Sprinkle the Worcestershire sauce, pepper, nutmeg, and remaining 1/2 teaspoon of salt over the top.
 Cook the beef, breaking it up with your spatula into crumbles.